Bugsbane/doc/apps.md

     <p>Important: it's the application maintaineur that qualify his application as working, not the YunoHost core team.
 Install it at your own risks.
 We won't provide support for it.</p>
 </div>
-<div class="alert alert-info">The packagers will appreciate your remarks.
-If you install them and find issues, or ideas for improvement, do not hesitate to file issues directly on their repositories project page.</div>
+<div class="alert alert-info">The packagers would appreciate your remarks.
+If you install a package and find issues, or have ideas for improvement, don't hesitate to file issues directly on the repositories project page.</div>

 <div class="app-cards-list" id="app-cards-list"></div>